 - Wand animals periodically throughout the year to minimize vegetable matter. - Protect against fleece contamination and damage by providing well kept pastures and shelters. - Remove any polypropylene twine once the hay bale has been opened, as it can become embedded in the fleeces and cause equipment damage during shearing and processing.
-Producers are encouraged to avoid using hay with polypropylene twine all together. - Feed quality hay and supplements to ensure strong fiber. - Keep records of any animals that become sick during the year and notate this on their fiber label.
+Producers are encouraged to avoid using hay with polypropylene twine all together. - Feed quality hay and supplements to ensure strong fiber. - Coating alpacas during the winter, from Fall until shearing is an option. - Keep records of any animals that become sick during the year and notate this on their fiber label.
 Sickness and stress are each common causes of fiber breaks and tender fleeces.

-APPENDIX G - FIBER SPECIFICATIONS
+APPENDIX - F- FIBER SPECIFICATIONS

 There are several grading systems in the world today, but the most common system, used by Australia, Canada, and now the United States, will be followed in this Suri Fiber Harvesting Code of Practice.
-Keep in mind that to meet these grade levels, your fleece must have no more than 1% vegetable matter in it, there must be no tenderness to the locks, the length must be no more than 5.5 inches for Grade 1 and 6.5 inches for Grade 2, and guard hairs must be limited.
+Keep in mind that to meet these grade levels, your fleece must have no more than 1% vegetable matter in it, there must be no tenderness to the locks, the length needs to be less than 1⁄2 inch in difference.
+Check with your mill to find out their length requirements.
+Guard hairs must be limited.
 Deviation from these requirements may result in a reduced grade or even "no value" assigned.